No products in the cart.

 I will always ask for final changes on any portrait before I send it to you to make sure it’s perfect.
 Nevertheless, for the best possible outcome, it’s always best to send multiple photos.
 That way we can talk about which photo will make the best portrait artwork and go through them together when you request a commission via email.

-Each available portrait size is completed with the up most attention to detail, however the larger sizes 40x50cm+ allow me to capture the most detail possible.
 Most of my clients in the past have chosen their ideal portrait size based on:

 The type of portrait: Full body portraits require larger sizes to fit everything on comfortably while allowing room to add in as much detail as possible.